infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 {% /codes %}

-We can run it directly from our IDE (you may need to change the working directory on the Run configuration), or add the `startWorkflow` Gradle task to our build file:
+We can run it directly from our IDE (we may need to change the working directory on the Run configuration), or add the `startWorkflow` Gradle task to our build file:

 {% codes %}